This is the multi-page printable view of this section. Click here to print.

 Registration Information

-On the Public Domain Name List page, you can check and modify the domain registration information.
+On the Public Domain Name List page, you can view and edit domain registration information.

 |---|---|

-On the Public Domain Name List page, you can check the tag information of the selected resource, and add, change, or delete tags.
+On the Public Domain Name List page, you can view the tag information of the selected resource, and add, modify, or delete it.

 |---|---|